![]() |

 "Are We Near a Solution to the 3x + 1 Problem?" --

-This paper sets forth a possible strategy for solving the 3x + 1 Problem based on tuple-sets, one of two structures that underlie the 3x + 1 function.
+This paper sets forth several possible strategies for solving the 3x + 1 Problem that are based on the two principal structures that underlie the 3x + 1 function, namely, tuple-sets and recursive "spiral"s.
 To download a copy as a 211kb PDF file, click here:

 "Are We Near a Solution to the 3x + 1 Problem?"